Limited Liability Company (LLC)

 - Either before or after filing its articles of organization, the LLC members must enter into a verbal or written operating agreement.
 A formal, written agreement is advisable.

-- An LLC is typically managed by its members, unless the members agree to have a manager handle the LLC’s business affairs.
+- Its members typically manage an LLC, unless the members agree to have a manager handle the LLC’s business affairs.

 - An LLC may have one or more owners, and may have different classes of owners.
 In addition, an LLC may be owned by any combination of individuals or business entities.